Return to the home page

 The Temperance Society

 Is your deportment dreadful?
 Has your etiquette evaporated?
 Are your morals meagre or missing?
-Indeed is your sobriety sodden with sin?
-Then never fear, the Victorians are here, to help you mend your ways.
-They're frightfully proper, sombre and stern, with a terribly stiff upper lip.
-They'll dust down your decorum, straighten your backbone, and sort out your p's from your q's!
-A whirlwind of petticoats, crinolinned & cravatted crusaders; they're the model of virtue you need!
-"The Temperance Society" a two person walkabout show
+Then never fear, the Victorians are here to help you mend your ways.
+They’re frightfully proper, sombre and stern, with a terribly stiff upper lip.
+They’ll dust down your decorum, straighten your backbone, and sort out your p’s from your q’s!
+A whirlwind of petticoats, crinolinned crusaders; they’re the model of virtue you need!

 Visit the curious cargo gallery and video clips to view images from a range of performances.